AjjMC/ajjgui/README.md

 >
 > * A limit has been enforced on how close GUIs can be placed to each other to ensure robustness
 > * The datapack does not support bundles due to their unique behavior in the GUI
+> * Hoppers can interact with GUI containers

 > **Q:** What version is the datapack made for?